 A lot of people are curious about the level of difficulty associated with the CMA exam.
 After all, if the pass rates are any indication, it’s safe to say that the majority of candidates find it incredibly tough.

-To look at it objectively, there are 3 ways we can look at the CMA exam difficulty, so let’s break it down.
+So, how hard is the CMA exam?
+To look at it objectively, there are 3 ways to consider the CMA exam difficulty, so let’s break it down.